 04. Hearts in Harmony (4:52) This is the original version of the song featured on Reversal of Time.
 Unfortunately, I was unable to remove all the background noise from the intro without impacting on the overall audible experience.
 One of my favourite songs, this.
-Each time the melody comes in, the key changes and then we get the frenetic organ solo and perhaps one of my few recorded super fast guitar solos!
+Each time the melody comes in, the key changes and then we get the frenetic organ solo (played on a Casio CZ-1!!!) and perhaps one of my few recorded super fast guitar solos!

 05. An Optimistic Note (8:26) A long track going through many turns and sounds.
 The last few minutes were totally unrehearsed and is a great example of capturing the moment when you are ‘in the zone’.
 This is quite a heavy song at the start before giving way to a characteristically melodic guitar refrain.
-Love it – I would love to re-record it some day.
+Love it – I would like to re-record it someday.

 06. One More Fall (4:59) This is a jolly up-tempo rocker, with a great synth riff and distorted arpeggio at the start followed by some groovy power chord thing!
 And then it goes a bit heavy with a rocking riff and some blues-inflected soloing on the guitar.
 Peppered against that is a counter medley on the synth before a superb chorus kicks in.
 A great song, which speeds up something odd towards the end accompanied, naturally, by another great solo!